hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 In relationship to data, analytical uses calibration, empirical uses estimation, and simulation generates data. simulation is complementary to analytical and empirical approaches. we can use munk formula with calibrated parameters and simulate the results. put codes somewhere

+Simulation is useless in presence of data or a good analytical model; simulation is a form of escapism and does not solve any problem , just observes; it is best for the comparison of scenarios and to learn newinsights
 <a name="conclusion"></a><br>
 ## 5. Conclusion